 You don't have to be 50 to join AARP.
-You can join before age 50 and receive various discounts.
+You can join before the age of 50 and receive various discounts.
 You'll be eligible for the full membership after turning 50.
-Is your spouse 50 and you're younger?
+Is your spouse 50, and you're younger?
 You can join under their plan to receive the benefits of the full membership.

 See my feature in Gen Z: Here's How You Can Save on Travel on a Tight Budget.

 Download Extensions or Apps on Your Phone or Web Browser

 These apps will search the internet for coupon codes based on what's in your cart—no more spending hours searching for a coupon code that doesn't work.
 I use a few: Fetch Rewards, Honey, Rakuten, Ibotta, Shopkick, CamelCamelCamel, RetailMeNot, and Grocery iQ.

 Do you travel?
 American Airlines has a web extension called AAdvantage eShopping, and you can earn points on your purchases for seat upgrades to flight purchases.